On this page:

 • First, an offshore wind farm can only be built in areas approved by the Australian Government.
 These areas are called declared areas.
 In Victoria, areas of the Bass Strait off Gippsland, and of the Southern Ocean off western Victoria have been declared for offshore wind.

-Learn more about each stage below or visit Establishing offshore renewable energy infrastructure on the Commonwealth Department of Climate Change, Energy, the Environment and Water's website.
+Learn more about each stage below or visit establishing offshore renewable energy infrastructure on the Commonwealth Department of Climate Change, Energy, the Environment and Water's website.

 Pre-feasibility activity